myIR, payments and more

 Scheme providers may offer other services for members, such as life insurance.
 Payment for these services must go direct to the scheme provider, and cannot count towards the KiwiSaver contribution rate.

-Employers are required to contribute the equivalent of 3% of their employee's gross salary or wages from 1 April 2013.
+From 1 April 2013 employers are required to contribute the equivalent of 3% of their employee's gross salary or wages.

 Employers were required to contribute the equivalent of: